kidunot89/wp-graphql-composer/README.md

 ```
 `queryComposer` is one of two functions provided for creating composers.
 The other is `baseComposer` which is almost identical to `queryComposer` except is doesn't have a `queries` property.
 The both accept an object as the parameter.
 The use cases are simple.
 Use `queryComposer` when you need Apollo/GraphQL logic, otherwise use `baseComposer`.
 The `Error` and `Loading` composers are created using `baseComposer`.

-The next is the first three properties of the options object.
+The next is the first three properties of the object parameter.
 ```
   view: attachment,
   whileLoading: { view: Loading },